RNN-based counterfactual prediction, with an application to homestead policy and public schooling: RNNs for counterfactual prediction

-Encoder-decoder networks are the standard for neural machine translation (NMT) \citep{cho2014learning,bahdanau2014neural,vinyals2014grammar} and are also widely used for predictive tasks, including speech recognition \citep{chorowski2015attention} and time-series forecasting \citep{zhu2017deep}.
+We employ encoder-decoder networks, which are the standard for neural machine translation \citep{cho2014learning,bahdanau2014neural,vinyals2014grammar} and are also widely used for predictive tasks, including speech recognition \citep[e.g.,][]{chorowski2015attention} and time-series forecasting \citep[e.g.,][]{zhu2017deep}.
+Encoder-decoder networks consist of an encoder and decoder RNN, both taking the form of long short-term memory (LSTM) networks.
+LSTMs are designed to resolve problems such as vanishing and exploding gradients, which prevent the networks from learning long-term dependencies in the data and tends to occur when the dimension of the hidden states is too small to summarize long input sequences \citep{pascanu2013difficulty,bahdanau2014neural}.

-The encoder RNN reads in $\boldsymbol{x}^{(t)}$ sequentially and the hidden state of the network updates according to (\ref{eq:hidden}).
-The hidden state of the encoder is a context vector $\boldsymbol{c}$ that summarizes the input sequence, which is copied over to the decoder RNN.
-The decoder generates a variable-length output sequence by predicting $\boldsymbol{y}^{(t)}$ given the encoder hidden state and the previous element of the output sequence.
+The encoder RNN reads in $X$ sequentially and the hidden state of the network updates according to Eq. \eqref{eq:hidden}.
+The final hidden state of the encoder is a fixed-size context vector $\boldsymbol{c}$ that summarizes the input sequence, which is copied over to the decoder RNN.
 Thus, the hidden state of the decoder is updated recursively by

 and the conditional probability of the next element of the sequence is